Rishab-Kumar09/Jarvis/README.md

 - `ELEVENLABS_API_KEY`: Your ElevenLabs API key
 - `ELEVENLABS_VOICE_ID`: Your ElevenLabs voice ID
 - `OPENWEATHER_API_KEY`: Your OpenWeather API key (optional)

-## Remote Control Interface

-The web interface provides:
-- Text input for sending any command to JARVIS
-- Quick action buttons for common commands
-- Real-time response display
-- Mobile-friendly design
-- Works on any device with a web browser

-To use the remote control:
-1. Run `python web_interface.py` on your computer
-2. Find your computer's IP address (use `ipconfig` on Windows)
-3. On your phone, open a browser and go to `http://your_computer_ip:5000`
-4. Enter commands or use quick action buttons to control JARVIS

 ## Contributing